Palmetto Subdivision: History

-The line from East Tampa to Bradenton was built by the Tampa Southern Railroad, which was first incorporated in 1917 as a subsidiary of the Atlantic Coast Line Railroad.
-The Tampa Southern's tracks were completed to Bradenton by May 1924.
+The line from East Tampa to Bradenton was built by the Tampa Southern Railroad, which was first incorporated in 1917 as a subsidiary of the Atlantic Coast Line Railroad (ACL).
+The Tampa Southern's tracks were completed to Palmetto by December 1918 and to Bradenton by May 1924.

-The Parrish Spur and the track south of Tropicana Yard to Oneco was built earlier in 1903 by the Florida West Shore Railway, a subsidiary of the Seaboard Air Line Railroad.
+The Parrish Spur and the track south of Tropicana Yard to Oneco were built earlier in 1903 by the Seaboard Air Line Railroad (SAL), a competitor of the Atlantic Coast Line.
 This line originally had its own swing bridge over the Manatee River about a half mile east of the current bascule bridge (the Tampa Southern's original bridge).

-In 1967, the Seaboard Air Line and the Atlantic Coast Line merged to form the Seaboard Coast Line Railroad.
-The merger brought the all of the track under a single owner and led to consolidation of the Manatee River crossing to a single bridge, creating the track structure that is in place today.
-The Seaboard's swing bridge was subsequently demolished.
+In 1967, the Seaboard Air Line Railroad and the Atlantic Coast Line Railroad merged to form the Seaboard Coast Line Railroad, which brought all the track under a single owner.
+The line was first designated as the Palmetto Subdivision after the merger since the SCL adopted the SAL’s method of naming lines as subdivisions.
+Initially, the Palmetto Subdivision ran from Tampa to Sarasota on the ex-ACL line and continued south from Sarasota to Venice on the ex-SAL line.
+By the end of the decade, the company abandoned the SAL bridge over the Manatee River.
+Ex-ACL track was also abandoned from Bradenton to Matoaka and the Palmetto Subdivision was rerouted on to the ex-SAL track from Bradenton to Sarasota (which was previously the Sarasota Subdivision).

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 The same year, the Parrish Spur (which operated as the Parrish Subdivision under SCL) was abandoned north of Willow to Durant.
-The Palmetto Subdivision also continued south of Oneco to Sarasota and Venice in the SCL era before that segment was taken over by Fort Myers-based Seminole Gulf Railway in 1987.
+The Palmetto Subdivision south of Oneco to Sarasota and Venice was taken over by Fort Myers-based Seminole Gulf Railway in 1987.

 Today, the mileposts on the former Atlantic Coast Line segments have an AZA prefix, and the Seaboard Air Line segments have an SW prefix.